mikeyhavoc/mental-health/_docs/therapy.md

 ## Finding A Therapist without insurance

 I looked up services in my area.
 I contacted the recommended center, and I made appointments. _Finally_ my day arrived, I went in and filled out there sheets of paper (more like a novel).
 I met the therapist I was assigned.
 Then this kicked off the beginning of the journey to find the one to the right one.
 This was a difficult time.
 I research everything, I analyze all I can, and I recommend you do the same in this situation.
+Most Public health care sites do have a page about the bio's of the workers.
+So you can get some background on them, whether thats a bio, or just their professional credentials and title.
+Also, if not here within there website they should be able to help explain what their office specializes if not by Dr..

+### Experience In this Office

+If this is your option, sometimes they make you go through group therapy first.
+Not all, But the one near me **use** to have you do four group therapy sessions before getting access to a personal therapist.
+I am not saying others do this.
+Nor the one by me does this anymore but some offices that take medicaid might still do this.